MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/estimate-data-sizefunction.md

 **Returns**

-* The estimated data size of the record size.
+* The estimated data size  in bytes of the record size.
 Estimation is based on data types and values lengths.

 **Examples**